ayalaallon/prepdat/README.md

 ## References
 Grange, J.A.
 (2015). trimr: An implementation of common response time trimming methods.
 R Package Version 1.0.1. https://cran.r-project.org/package=trimr

-Selst, M. V., & Jolicoeur, P. (1994).
+Van Selst, M., & Jolicoeur, P. (1994).
 A solution to the effect of sample size on outlier elimination. *The quarterly journal of experimental psychology, 47* (3), 631-650.